m-mansour1/University-Management-System/README.md

  UMS built using HTML5, CSS3, Bootstrap, PHP, MySQLi and jQuery that allows:

  Admins:
- - to manage the data
+ - to manage the data, Create, update, delete data of Instructors and students

  instructors:
  - to upload/check submitted assignments